dtlindsey/bifrost-dl-core/Compounds/docs/dl_sphere_weight_volume.md

 ### `apply_mode`

-Weight application mode (Replace, Multiple, Add).
+Weight application mode (Multiply, Add, Subtract, Replace, Max [max of 1.0]).
 As these are used in arrays for deformers, this application mode becomes important when multiples are assigned to a given deformer, as they are computed in order in the array.

 ### `weight_falloff`